Because launching websites and applications is my passion.

 |Usage of scanning software to import documents and images for print and web.|

 |Usage of the Microsoft Windows Operating System, including experience with software and hardware installation and removal, system maintenance, and usage of DOS commands.
 Also includes extensive experience coding and testing websites and applications for Windows desktops, tablets, phones and other mobile devices.|

 |Usage of Apple Operating Systems on various platforms, including experience with software installation and removal and system maintenance.
 Also includes extensive experience coding and testing websites for iOS desktops, tablets, phones and other mobile devices.|

 |Usage of Android Operating Systems on various platforms, including experience with software installation and removal and system maintenance.
 Also includes extensive experience coding and testing websites for Android tablets, phones and other mobile devices.|

 |Usage of the UNIX/Linux Operating System, including experience with UNIX programming and commands.|

-Education kept current with classes, conferences, and online training on web design and development topics.
+Education kept current with classes, conferences, and online training on UI/UX and software development topics.